 Springfield - Greene County Park Board

-- The Springfield-Greene County Park Board includes 102 sites, ranging from neighborhood playgrounds to multi-use recreational facilities.
-The system includes three golf courses, three family centers, a zoo, a farm park, a botanical center, several sports / athletic complexes, two indoor aquatics centers, six outdoor swimming pools, multiple School-Park sites and more than 100 miles of recreational trails — including 70 miles of Greenways.
+- The Springfield-Greene County Park Board includes 3,200 acres and 103 sites, ranging from neighborhood playgrounds to multi-use recreational facilities to natural resource areas.
+The system includes four golf courses, three family centers, a zoo, a farm park, botanical gardens, several sports and athletic complexes, two indoor aquatics centers, six outdoor swimming pools, multiple School-Park sites and more than 100 miles of recreational trails — including 70 miles of Greenways.

 - Each year, parks facilities host more than 50 national, regional, state and local tournaments in softball, baseball, soccer, hockey, tennis, volleyball and golf, generating an estimated $13-15 million annually for the local economy.

 - The United States Olympic Committee has designated the Park Board as one of its select Community Olympic Development Program sites for the sports of tennis, volleyball, archery, and ice hockey.
 The Park Board also owns and operates the Springfield Lasers World TeamTennis professional franchise.

 - The Park Board was established in 1913 and marks its centennial in 2013, celebrating 100 years of development and stewardship of our community's parks and recreation opportunities.

 Accreditation through CAPRA

 The Springfield-Greene County Park Board received full accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA), a division of the National Recreation and Park Association, on Oct.
 4, 2016.